Kingsize Taylor and the Dominoes: Career

 By summer 1960, the group were being billed as Kingsize Taylor and the Dominoes.
 They first performed at The Cavern Club in January 1961, when they featured 17-year-old singer Cilla White, who was mistakenly renamed Cilla Black later that year by Bill Harry in an article in his magazine Mersey Beat.
 Soon after that appearance, Kennedy and Roberts left the band to join another group, Ian and the Zodiacs, and were replaced by John Frankland (rhythm guitar) and Dave Lovelady (drums).
 At the beginning of 1962, the band were placed sixth in a Mersey Beat readers' poll, topped by The Beatles.
 Cilla Black sang regularly with the group until 1962.

 In early 1962, Ken Shalliker replaced Thompson on bass for several months when Thompson temporarily joined Rory Storm and the Hurricanes.
 In the summer, the band (without Cilla Black) went to Hamburg, where they began making regular appearances at the Star-Club.
 Lovelady left later in the year, and was replaced briefly by Brian Redman and then by Gibson Kemp, after Ringo Starr turned down the opportunity to join having been offered more money to join The Beatles.
 In December 1962, Taylor recorded several performances by The Beatles at the Star-Club, on reel-to-reel tape; the recordings were eventually released in 1977 as Live! at the Star-Club in Hamburg, Germany; 1962, after legal proceedings over their ownership were resolved.

-Kingsize Taylor and the Dominoes were signed by Decca Records in Germany, and also recorded there for the Philips Records and Ariola labels.
+Kingsize Taylor and the Dominoes were signed by Decca Records in West Germany, and also recorded there for the Philips Records and Ariola labels.
 They added saxophonist Howie Casey in 1963; later that year, Hardie left to join Tony Sheridan's band, and was replaced by a second sax player, Dave Woods.
 In 1963, they recorded an album, Live At The Star Club for Ariola, with whom they had a recording contract, but were also persuaded to make a separate album for Polydor Records.
 The album, Let's Do the Slop, Twist, Madison, Hully Gully..., was released under the pseudonym of The Shakers.
 Three singles from the album – "Money", "Whole Lotta Lovin'", and "Hippy Hippy Shake" – were released by Polydor in the UK.
 All the recordings by Kingsize Taylor and the Dominoes were covers of rock and roll and rhythm and blues songs by other artists; they wrote no songs themselves.
-Their biggest success in Germany was a version of Solomon Burke's "Stupidity", also released on the Decca label in the UK.
-While in Germany, they also performed regularly in Kiel and Berlin, and acted as backing group for Alex Harvey, before returning to the UK to back Chuck Berry and Carl Perkins on tour in 1964.
+Their biggest success in West Germany was a version of Solomon Burke's "Stupidity", also released on the Decca label in the UK.
+While in West Germany, they also performed regularly in Kiel and West Berlin, and acted as backing group for Alex Harvey, before returning to the UK to back Chuck Berry and Carl Perkins on tour in 1964.
 They also appeared on the British TV show Ready Steady Go!.